 - A judge may allow you to be released on your own recognizance (no bond required).

 What is a Bond Hearing

-A Bond Hearing is an initial appearance in magistrate court. appearance for the purpose of a judge determining if a person may be released from jail and setting the requirements for release.
-Typically this means determining the dollar amount of bail a defendant is required to post to secure their release until trial.
-In felony cases, a judge may set other requirements such as surrendering a passport or limiting travel.
+A Bond Hearing is an initial appearance in magistrate court.
+This appearance is for the purpose of a judge determining if the person being held may be released from jail and setting the requirements for release.
+Typically, this means determining the dollar amount of bail a defendant is required to post to secure their release until trial.
+In federal or State felony cases, a judge may set other requirements such as surrendering a passport or limiting travel.